jaiswaladi2468/Batch-1_Notes/Git-Assignment.md

 **Git Assignment: Version Control and Collaboration**

 **Task 1: Set Up Your Repository**
 1. Create a new repository on GitHub.
-Name it "GitAssignment".
+Name it "Git_Assignment".
 2. Clone the repository to your local machine.

 **Task 2: Initial Commit and Push**